 Nike Women’s Air Zoom Vomero 13 Running Shoe

-This sleek and stylish sneaker is an excellent pick for those who struggle with oversupination, but don’t want to let it get in the way of their enjoying outdoor activities!
+This sleek and stylish sneaker is an excellent pick for those who struggle with oversupination but don’t want to let it get in the way of their favorite outdoor activities.
 It features a durable rubber sole and outer sole, flywire cables that wrap around the midfoot for customizable protection, and a foam midsole with plush cushioning.
 The result is an incredible amount of traction that will help with balance and provide the support you need for all-day wear.

-Choose from a selection of colors, ranging from grey to black and white and even a beautiful combination of teal, white, and silver.
+Choose from a selection of colors, ranging from gray to black and white and even a beautiful combination of teal, white, and silver.
 No matter what your preferred style, you’ll be sure to find something you like with the amazing style combinations offered by the Nike Women’s Air Zoom Vomero 13 Running Shoes!

 New Balance Women’s Fresh Foam 1080v8 Running Shoe

 Ready for a game-changer?
-One of the best walking shoes for supination, the Women’s Fresh Foam 1080v8 Running Shoe from New Balance is great for those with supination, high arches, neuromas, plantar fasciitis, and more.
+One of the best walking shoes for supination, the Women’s Fresh Foam 1080v8 Running Shoe from New Balance works for those with high arches, neuromas, plantar fasciitis, and more.
 It comes with a blown rubber outsole, engineered mesh, plenty of cushioning, and extra room in the toe box!

 Vionic Women’s Rest Amber Backstrap Sandal

-These walking sandals feature concealed arch support, so that you’ll thrive all day long in comfort and style.
+These walking sandals feature concealed arch support, so that you’ll rock it all day long in comfort and style.
 With a microfiber-wrapped EVA footbed, adjustable hook-and-loop closure for optimal customization, and a durable rubber outsole, this stylish slingback sandal is just as comfortable as it is chic.

 ASICS Gel-Nimbus 20 Women’s Running Shoe

-The ASICS Gel-Nimbus 20 is aptly named, as it’s like running on a literal cloud!
+The ASICS Gel-Nimbus 20 is aptly named.
+It only takes one wear to feel like you’re running on clouds!
 It’s got rubber soles, discreetly placed eyelet construction that helps to disperse lace tension, and a special technology cushioning system that attenuates shock during impact for both the forefoot and rearfoot.

 Basically, this means it’s a smooth and shock-absorbing shoe that allows the perfect amount of supported movement as the foot shifts throughout the gait cycle.
-For those with supination and high arches, it’s best to purchase the Dynaflyte 3 fit.
+If you’re looking the best walking shoes for underpronation, it’s best to purchase the Dynaflyte 3 fit.

 Viakix Napali Sandal

 The Napali Sandal from Viakix is a gloriously comfortable orthotic walking sandal that features a thick, ergonomic EVA foam midsole.
 This foam midsole provides more cushioning and thus, less stress on the joints, as well as being equipped with an arch stabilizer.
 It absorbs the shocks to ensure your arches are supported during the critical time when they make impact with the ground.
 Trust us, your feet will thank you for this!